xTkAx/Your-Steam-Library-Infomercial/README.md

 - Close your instance of Powershell to purge all variables, and retry again with the original script.

-- Capture a log.. or any unhandled errors.. paste them to github.
+- Capture a log, or any unhandled errors, and paste them to github.